nfxbeats/FIRE-NFX-V2-OG-Plus/README.md

 * click on the **Controller Type** drop down.

-* On the drop down's right side should be listed all the "User" scripts.
-Look for and select "FIRE-NFX-V2 (user)" from the right side of the list
+* On the drop down's should be listed all the "User" scripts.
+Look for and select "FIRE-NFX-V2-OG+ (user)" from the right side of the list

-If you don't see the "FIRE-NFX-V2 (user)" device, it means FL Studio does not see the file.
+If you don't see the "FIRE-NFX-V2-OG+ (user)" device, it means FL Studio does not see the file.
 You can try restarting FL Studio or double check your **User Data Folder** location.

 If you had no errors, you should be good to go!
 Remember, you can switch back the original script in the **Controller Type** drop down at anytime.